Don’t Get Moldy: Your Apartment Mold Inspection Checklist

 Mold thrives in damp, dark, and poorly ventilated areas.
 In an apartment, focus your inspection on these common hot spots:

-- Bathrooms and Kitchens: High humidity and plumbing make these prime locations.
-Check under sinks, around toilets and tubs, behind appliances like refrigerators and dishwashers, and on ceilings.
+• Bathrooms and Kitchens: These areas are prone to high humidity and plumbing issues.
+Be sure to check under sinks, around toilets and tubs, and behind appliances like dishwashers and refrigerators.

-- Windows and Exterior Walls: Condensation on windows can lead to mold on sills and frames.
-Check behind furniture pushed against exterior walls, as lack of airflow can trap moisture.
+• Windows and Exterior Walls: Condensation on windows can encourage mold on sills and frames.
+Also, check behind furniture near exterior walls, where poor airflow can trap moisture.

 Step 3: Understand the Health Risks and When to Be Concerned